 The past decade has engendered the era of solar panels for home use.
 Homes and businesses across the country are transitioning away from a fossil-fueled electricity grid towards a clean energy economy, necessitated by emissions reduction targets in a time of global climate change.
 Amidst this period of energy reform, solar panel systems for houses are taking off at a remarkable rate.
 It’s time to give residential solar the credit it deserves.
 Learn everything there is to know about the booming residential solar industry in our list of home solar FAQs.
 Continue reading

-More than one and a half million homes have solar installed on their roofs as of 2018.
+Millions of homes have solar installed on their roofs as of 2019.
 Investing in a solar PV system has a variety of benefits: solar panels will reduce your electricity bills by generating electricity on-site for 25 years or more.
 A solar energy system can also increase your home value by tens of thousands of dollars.
 Home solar is a significant investment in your home, which leaves many homeowners wondering: do I need to get solar panel insurance or will my system be covered by my home insurance?